AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 4. A user needing to see what ingredients go in a specific cocktail.
 5. A user curious of the correct way to make the cocktail.
 6. A bar or resturant owner looking to expand their cocktail menu.
+7. A user searching spirits they have for inspiration on what to make.

 First Time Visitor Goals
 - Greeted with a simple yet explanitory home page featuring the name of the site and a brief overview of the sites purpose.